top of page

 CONDITIONS REQUIRED TO BREAK DOWN WOOD FIBER

-• The paper media must become wet and stay moist for a period of time.
+• The paper media must become wet and stay moist for some time.
 Without adequate moisture, the biodegrading process will not take place.

 • The soil temperature must be a minimum of 50–55 degrees Fahrenheit to support organism growth.
-At soil temperatures lower than 50 degrees, the organisms which consume paper are not active.
+At soil temperatures lower than 50 degrees, the organisms that consume paper are not active.

 USING CONTAINERS WITH ORGANIC CROPS